Charles Van Beveren

-Charles van Beveren (1809–1850), was a Belgian artist, who spent much of his life in Amsterdam.
+Charles van Beveren (c.
+1809–1850), was a Belgian artist, who spent much of his life in Amsterdam.

 Life

-He was born at Mechlin in 1809, and studied art at the academy of his native city and at Antwerp.
+He was born at Mechlin in 1809 and studied art at the academy of his native city and at Antwerp.
 He settled in Amsterdam in 1830, subsequently visiting Paris, Rome, and other cities of Italy, and distinguished himself as a painter of history, genre, and portraits.
-He died at Amsterdam in 1850.
+He died in Amsterdam in 1850.

 In 1850, Van Beveren was elected a correspondent, living in the Netherlands, of the Royal Institute of the Netherlands, predecessor of the Royal Netherlands Academy of Arts and Sciences.

 Works

 His best known of his works are: